arla-sigl-2021/quality-assurance/README.md

 This workshop is made for EPITA SIGL 2021 students.

 You will learn how to:
-- implement unit test in node
+- implement unit test in Node using [Jest](https://jestjs.io)
-- implement basic fonctional test
+- implement basic fonctional in Node test using [Cucumber](https://cucumber.io)
-- implement e2e test using [Cypress.io](https://cypress.io)
+- implement e2e test in Node using [Cypress.io](https://cypress.io)
+- configure a CI environment
-- adapt your CD pipeline to execute tests on each release
+- integrate tests to your CD pipeline

 ## Step 1: Implement unit test